 The Company accounts for any uncertainty in income taxes by recognizing the tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by the taxing authorities, based on the technical merits of the position.
 The Company measures the tax benefits recognized in the financial statements from such a position based on the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate resolution.
-After evaluating the tax positions taken, none are considered to be uncertain as of December 31, 2019.
-Interest and penalties associated with tax positions are recorded in the period assessed as general and administrative expenses.
+After evaluating the tax positions are recorded in the period assessed as general and administrative expenses.
 No interest or penalties have been assessed during the year ended December 31, 2019.